FUBU (Atlanta): Plot

 In the late 1990s, a young Earn (Alkoya Brunson) is accompanying his mother (Myra Lucretia Taylor) to shop at Marshalls.
 While wandering, he takes an interest on a yellow FUBU shirt and asks his mother to buy it for him, which she accepts to do.
 He then happily wears the shirt to school the next day.

 While going on the bus, Earn and his friend witness a boy punching another boy when he inadvertently is thrown a yogurt at his face.
 At school, Earn is complimented for his shirt until a classmate named Devin Meyers (Myles Truitt) shows up with a similar FUBU shirt.
 The classmates then start deducing that one of them is wearing a counterfeit shirt.
-A substitute teacher appears, and one of the classmate openly mocks his weight and refuses to follow his orders.
+A substitute teacher appears, and one of the students openly mocks his weight and refuses to follow his orders.

 Alfred (Abraham Clinkscales) sells a student his own stolen calculator and is taken to the principal's office, where he tries to play it off as racism and is just warned to not do it again.
-While working on a science project with his school crush, Earn removes a thread hanging from his shirt, with Devin watching him.
+While working on a science project next to his crush, Earn rips a hole under his arm while removing a thread hanging from his shirt, and Devin notices.
 Earn is later mocked by two students who claim his shirt is fake, dubbing it "FEBE".
 He later learns that a student that was absent earlier that day, Johnny, will soon arrive to confirm who has the fake shirt.
 He then sees as the two students mock Devin too for his shirt, while also being told that whoever has the fake shirt will be roasted by the entire school.

 Desperate, Earn asks Alfred for help, telling him about the thread on his shirt.
 Alfred tells him that he will take care of it.
 When the school day ends, Earn tries to hurriedly leave but is intercepted by the classmates and Johnny, who comes to the conclusion that Earn's shirt is fake as it says "made in Bangladesh" instead of "made in China".
 As they start mocking him, Alfred arrives and tells them that Earn's shirt is the correct one, as Johnny is biased because he is Chinese (when he is actually Filipino) and the classmates start mocking Devin, who leaves humiliated.
 As he leaves, Earn gets the phone number from his crush but also sees more students harassing Devin.

 The next day, Earn and his class are informed that Devin committed suicide, and that Devin has been struggling since his parents were divorcing, with the school staff apparently unaware of the recent harassment against him.
 When Earn arrives home, he is questioned by his mother and aunt about Devin, but none are actually accusing him of being involved.
 His mother also mentions that she bought him another FUBU shirt.
 Earn sits with Alfred on the couch, guilt-ridden about the events although Alfred does not seem to be affected.